 Employment by industry (Census)

-Health Care and Social Assistance is the largest employer in the Yass Valley, making up 12.6% of total employment.
+Agriculture, Forestry and Fishing is the largest employer in the Yass Valley, making up 15.9% of total employment.

 Census employment data presents the number of persons employed in each industry sector (full-time and part-time) in Yass Valley regardless of where they live.
 By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see local economic strengths and weaknesses.
 By looking at how the number of jobs in each industry is changing over time, you can track how the structure of the local economy is changing.
 Go to the Employment locations page to see where employment is taking place across the Yass Valley.